 - Potency: Count the Odds, Sleight of Hand and Triple Threat.

 - Finesse: Quick Decisions and Fade to Nothing.

 - Endurance: Recuperator and Cloaked in Shadows.

-It is, therefore, recommended to just pick whatever Covenant you prefer, whether it is for thematic or cosmetic reasons, or because you prefer the way a certain Covenant Class Ability plays.
 For more information on each individual Covenant and a general recommendation, you can head over to our dedicated Covenant section to find out more about each individual covenant.

 Master Assassin and Killing Spree

 An alternative build to the one recommended previously is to run the Mark of the Master Assassin Legendary together with the talent Killing Spree.
 This build has slightly higher potential for overall AoE damage, at the cost of a bit of single-target.
 It is also riskier to play, as the random nature of Killing Spree can put you in harm's way at inopportune moments.
 It does offer a bit of variety, and when you can negate the downsides it will allow for slightly higher overall DPS.